Skip to main content

 Moisture

-Moisture - Moisture refers to obvious weather conditions like rain and snow, but it can also refer to more subtle dangers like humidity and salty coastal air.
-Moisture can cause metal to rust, wood to warp and rot, and it can cause fabrics to break down or develop mold and mildew.
+Moisture refers to obvious weather conditions like rain and snow, but it can also refer to more subtle dangers like humidity and salty coastal air.

 Sunlight

-Sunlight - While it makes outdoor living enjoyable, sunlight can actually be quite harmful to certain outdoor materials.
-Specifically, the ultra-violet rays in sunlight can cause the colors applied to outdoor materials to fade significantly.
+While it makes outdoor living enjoyable, sunlight can actually be quite harmful to certain outdoor materials.

 Extreme Temperatures

-Extreme temperatures - Extreme temperatures can damage furniture.
-Most materials expand and contract when they are heated or cooled, and some materials are better at dealing with this process than others.
 Materials that are not able to withstand extreme temperatures can crack, split, or become brittle.
 Other materials can develop high surface temperatures and become uncomfortable or painful to the touch.

 Wind

-Wind - Wind is the most easily understood of the harmful weather conditions.
+Wind is the most easily understood of the harmful weather conditions.
 While moving air doesn’t harm furniture as it passes by, strong winds are a problem for lightweight outdoor pieces as they are easily blown over or carried away.
-Additionally, strong winds can carry things like branches, which can damage softer outdoor materials.

 The Best Outdoor Furniture Materials For Every Type of Weather

 With so much to think about, finding the right outdoor material at the right price can really be a headache.
 But, that’s why we’re here!
-The expertly-curated list below provides information on the top performing modern and traditional outdoor materials that are all likely to be found at your favorite furniture store, so you only have to focus on finding the right product for your space and budget.
+The expertly-curated list below provides information on modern and traditional outdoor materials that are all likely to be found at your favorite furniture store, so you only have to focus on finding the right product for your space and budget.

 Metals

-Metals have always been highly sought after when it comes to designing high-quality outdoor furniture due to their exceptional strength and durability.
-While metals are generally well suited for life in the great outdoors, not all metals are created equal*.
+Metals have always been highly sought after when it comes to designing high quality outdoor furniture due to their exceptional strength and durability.
+While metals are generally well suited for life in the great outdoors, not all metals are created equal.

 Iron